simply-nicky/cbc/README.md

 ### Line detection

-    - Progressive Probabilistic Hough line transform, [the article](https://ieeexplore.ieee.org/document/786993)
+    - Progressive Probabilistic Hough line transform
-    - Line Segment Detector (LSD), [the article](https://www.ipol.im/pub/art/2012/gjmr-lsd/)
+    - Line Segment Detector (LSD)

+More information about Progressive Hough transform is written in [this article](https://ieeexplore.ieee.org/document/786993) and about Line Segment Detector in [this article](https://www.ipol.im/pub/art/2012/gjmr-lsd/).

 ### Indexing: